lumina-desktop/lumina-docs/lumina.rst

 * **Start Menu:** adds a classic start menu as seen on other operating systems.

-* **System Dashboard:** used to view/modify audio volume, screen brightness, batterly life, and virtual desktops.
+* **System Dashboard:** used to view/modify audio volume, screen brightness, battery life, and virtual desktops.

 * **System Tray:** provides a display area for dockable applications.